Zmeur gigant - Rubus loganobaccus 'Tayberry' (fructe xl)

 ✔️ Key advantages:

-Productive and robust hybrid with vigorous growth
+Productive and robust hybrid, with vigorous growth

-It ripens in June–July, with abundant production.
+Ripens in June–July, with abundant production

 Cultivation details:

-Fruiting type: on 1-year-old stems (non-remontant)
+Type of fruiting: on 1-year-old stems (non-remontant)

 Harvest period: June–July